YacineOuhrouche/Circuits_Repo/Analog_Circuits/Analog_Basic/ADC/README.md

 ### 2️⃣ **Delta-Sigma ADC (Σ-Δ ADC)**

-> Delta-Sigma ADCs use a high-speed **1-bit DAC** to oversample the input signal and use a low-pass filter to extract the digital value.

-- **How it works**:
-  The input signal is sampled at a much higher frequency than the Nyquist rate, then a low-pass filter and decimation process is used to reduce the sample rate and extract the digital value.
+>  The input signal is sampled at a much higher frequency than the Nyquist rate, then a low-pass filter and decimation process is used to reduce the sample rate and extract the digital value.

 - 🧭 **Typical Use**:
   - High-resolution, low-speed applications.
   - Audio, instrumentation, and precise measurement systems.